 You can use Switches & Conditions nested within each other as needed

 Understanding the fields in the SharePoint list

-Depending on the types of fields in your SharePoint list, Flow may display multiple characteristics for your use in your Flow.
+Depending on the types of fields in your SharePoint list, Power Automate may display multiple characteristics for your use in your Flow.
 For example, person or group fields have more elements available to use compared to choice fields.
 When using a person field in a “send email” action in a Flow, use the [field name] Email option in the Dynamic Content menu.
 When using a choice field to select a value, use the [field name] Value option in the Dynamic Content menu.

 “Send Email” actions using Outlook / Outlook 365